-Our new report, in partnership with the UK Higher Education International Unit, offers a comparative statistical analysis across all 29 states, with a deeper look at five key states and the major institutions within them.
-The report gives an up-to-date insight on the Indian higher education system, and its challenges, in respect to a new Indian government.
-It also provides an overview of international competitor activity at the state level as well as a description of the various statutory bodies and university types in India.
+The new report from British Council in partnership with the UK Higher Education International Unit offers for the first time a comparative statistical analysis across all 29 states, a deeper look into five key states and the key institutions in them and an updated insight on the Indian education system, and its challenges, in respect to a new Indian government.
+The report also provides overview of international competitor activity at the state level as well as a description of the various statutory bodies and university types in India.

 Vivienne Stern, Director of the UK Higher Education International Unit commented: “The UK higher education sector already has strong links with India, however the landscape is changing fast and we need to better understand the rapid devolution of authority and budgets in India at state level if we are to engage in the most productive way with its higher education system.
 This report will equip our sector with the granular understanding needed to ensure that we continue to build on the higher education links that exist between our two countries”.

 Although only around five per cent of the 31,000 international students who studied in India in 2012 came from North America, Europe and Oceania, international education hubs such as the UK, US, Canada and Australia are actively forging deeper ties with Indian institutions through research and study exchange programmes.
 An understanding of the states and their educational policies and ambitions is therefore key to any successful attempts at partnerships.